-In the early evening Defence Secretary Philip Hammond told Sky News that British troops were fighting terrorists in Afghanistan in order to ‘stop them fighting us here in our streets.’
-In the same programme former British military commander and advisor to David Cameron, Sir Richard Dannatt gave the interviewer the usual patter about the ’progress’ that was being made in handing over responsibility for security to the Afghan armed forces.
+In the early evening Defence Secretary Philip Hammond told Sky News that British troops were fighting terrorists in Afghanistan in order to “stop them fighting us here in our streets.”
+Former British military commander and advisor to David Cameron, Sir Richard Dannatt also gave the same programme the usual patter about the ‘progress’ that was being made in handing over responsibility for security to the Afghan armed forces.

 The idea that British soldiers are fighting in Afghanistan ‘to keep us safe’ was a lie that Gordon Brown frequently used during his dismal period in office.
 And today, in the Telegraph, Hammond repeats it once again, declaring

 the mission is necessary for national security.
 UK forces, and troops from 49 other nations, are preventing Afghanistan again being used by al-Qaeda and other terrorists as a base to plan attacks against the UK and our allies.
 We are fighting there to prevent them attacking us here.

 Pick that last sentence up, turn it over in your hands and maybe throw it out the window and take another look at it, and it will always remain a lie.
 Numerous reports from the government’s own security agencies have concluded that the decisive driving factor behind terrorist attacks in the UK is resentment and anger at British foreign policies and the deployment of British troops in Muslim lands.

 These were the words of 7/7 bomber Shehzad Tanweer, in a video broadcast on al-Jezeera on 6 July 2006